NatMon/seneca-college/IPC144/Project/Milestone 1/README.md

 Name _____________________________________    Student ID ______________________
 ```
-5. You must use blank lines to separate logical units int he source code
+5. You must use blank lines to separate logical units in the source code
 6. You are not allowed to declare global variables